JakebJones/CustomRangeFinder/README.md

   Unimplemented features:
-    -light of dawn indicator and possible other cone/directional spell indicators -Variable name visibility based on a set distance -Showable table of players, with varying information -Custom selection and deslection visibility based on unitID's -Role textures for player dots.
+    -light of dawn indicator and possible other cone/directional spell indicators -Variable name visibility based on a set distance -Showable current distance factor and players in proximity -Showable table of players, with varying information -Custom selection and deslection visibility based on unitID's -Role textures for player dots.